LaibaBasit008/portal/README.md

     $ \c systersdb;
     $ GRANT ALL PRIVILEGES ON DATABASE systersdb to <the name>;
     ```
-1. Fill in the database details in `systers_portal/settings/dev.py`.
+8. Fill in the database details in `systers_portal/systers_portal/settings/dev.py`.
+Fill `Username` and `Password` values set while creating `systerdb` database in Step 6.
-1. Run `export SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
+9. Run `export SECRET_KEY=foobarbaz` in your terminal, ideally the secret key
   should be 40 characters long, unique and unpredictable.
 Optionally to set the
   shell variable every time you activate the virtualenv, edit `venv/bin/activate`
   and add to the bottom the export statement.
-1. Run `python systers_portal/manage.py migrate`.
+10. Run `python systers_portal/manage.py migrate`.
-1. Run `python systers_portal/manage.py cities_light` for downloading and importing data for django-cities-light.
+11. Run `python systers_portal/manage.py cities_light` for downloading and importing data for django-cities-light.
-1. Run `python systers_portal/manage.py createsuperuser` to create a superuser for the admin panel.
+12. Run `python systers_portal/manage.py createsuperuser` to create a superuser for the admin panel.
   Fill in the details asked.
-1. Run `python systers_portal/manage.py runserver` to start the development server.
+13. Run `python systers_portal/manage.py runserver` to start the development server.
 When in testing
   or production, feed the respective settings file from the command line, e.g. for
   testing `python systers_portal/manage.py runserver --settings=systers_portal.settings.testing`.
-1. Before commiting run `flake8 systers_portal` and fix PEP8 warnings.
+14. Before commiting run `flake8 systers_portal` and fix PEP8 warnings.
-1. Run `python systers_portal/manage.py test --settings=systers_portal.settings.testing`
+15. Run `python systers_portal/manage.py test --settings=systers_portal.settings.testing`
   to run all the tests.